enebular/docs/en/Files/FileSettings.md

 # File Settings {#File settings}

-Files have the following settings.
+The following explains about the file configuration options.

 ## File {#File}